Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Enter the IP address listed under Transit Gateway BGP 1 from step IV into the IPv4 address field.

-Enter the Remote AS as the ASN used by the Transit Gateway (entered in step 9 of the CloudFormation instructions).
+Enter the Remote AS as the ASN used by the Transit Gateway.

 Click Save to store the neighbor settings.

-8. Go to PROTECT > Rules and policies > Firewall rules and create relevant firewall rules with action Allow so the traffic can traverse successfully via the Sophos firewall.
+8. Navigate to PROTECT > Rules and policies > Firewall rules and make sure to create relevant firewall rules with action Allow, so that the traffic can traverse successfully via the Sophos firewall

-9. Set up a remote shell session of SSH with the Sophos Firewall via the elastic public IP (copied in step 2) and sign in using the admin username and password.
+10. Set up a remote shell session of SSH with the Sophos Firewall via the elastic public IP and sign in using the admin username and its password.

-After executing the command, type exit to return to the main menu.
+After the command is executed successfully, type exit to return to the main menu.

-11. Select option 3.
+12. Select option 3.
 Route Configuration, followed by 1.
-Configure Unicast Routing, and 3.
+Configure Unicast Routing and 3.
 Configure BGP.

 bgp> enable